Are you struggling financially?

 Nimble works more like a traditional short term loan, where you borrow up to $2,000 (or up to $5,000 for the larger loan option) and pay it off over a set term.

-While Wallet Wizard offers loans of similar amounts (credit limits up to $5,000 are available), the loans are offered as a line of credit.
+While Wallet Wizard offers similar loan amounts (with credit limits up to $5,000), the loans are offered as a line of credit.
 You'll be approved for a maximum loan limit, which you can then use during your loan period.
-Just log in to the Wallet Wizard member's area to see if you're eligible to access your available credit and submit a redraw application.
+Just log into the Wallet Wizard member's area to see if you're eligible to access your available credit and submit a redraw application.

 Nimble.
 Applicants must be employed and earning a regular income into a bank account.
 You can still be considered if you are dependent on Centrelink.

 How late repayments and defaults are handled